irctctatkal/IRCTC-Tatkal-SuperFast-Extension/README.md

 The **IRCTC Tatkal Superfast Extension** is a powerful browser tool designed to help users book Tatkal tickets on the IRCTC website with maximum speed and efficiency.
 Say goodbye to the race against time — prefill all your journey details and breeze through the booking process.

 ---

+## 🔥 New Release Date: 23-March - 2025

+- Now We will verify accounts whether the wallet has enabled or disabled.
+- Planning to UPI payment options (Not Yet Implemented)
+- Increase performance by removing some unwanted code
+- Added new option "Book only if confirm berth is allocated" Check box

+---

 ## 🔥 Features